paukstelis/Octoprint-Cancelobject/README.md

+Want to support this work?
+Buy Me a Coffee. https://www.buymeacoffee.com/ppaukstelis
 # OctoPrint-Cancelobject

 This plugin allows the user to interactively cancel objects in gcode based on comment tags added by the slicer.